chrisosaurus/plot/README.md

 ------------
 * libc
 * lib check is used for unit testing, in debian derived system this is simply 'check'
-* perl will be used as part of the build process to generate bindings between exported scheme functions and their c implementations
+* perl is used as part of the build process to generate bindings between exported scheme functions and their c implementations

 running
 ----------